 DVS estimates there to be 189,808 veterans of “active duty” and 21,000 estimated National Guard and reservists.

 For more on NYC veterans demographics, please see our infographics

 The current employment rate for veterans in NYC is 88.1%.
 DVS is committed to growing the number of employed veterans through our partnership with the Department of Small Business Services (DBS) and public-private partnerships.

-DVS employs 23 veterans and veteran-family members, over 65% of our staff.
-All our staff are “veterans of public service,” with deep experience in either the nonprofit or public sector.
+DVS employs 25 veterans and veteran-family members, over 65% of our staff.
+All members of our staff are “veterans of public service,” with deep experience in either the nonprofit or public sector.

 Over 12,000 students use their GI Bill in NYC colleges and universities each year.
 Education levels of NYC veterans are as follows:

 - Some college / associate’s degree : 30.8%

 - High school graduate: 30.6%